 Educational Outreach Project Teams: Each student will have the choice of working alone on the final project, or, instead, with one - three other classmates (a maximum of 5 people may work together in a team).
 I encourage the teamwork approach because working collaboratively is educational in its own right.
 The projects will be graded on the same criteria whether produced by one person or by a team (thus it would really seem a good idea to work in teams!).

-The final projects will be presented to the class during the last week of the term.
+The final projects will be presented to the class during our last meeting.